braindrizzlestudio/BDGradientNode/README.md

 ## Coming Updates

-Version 1.1 will be release in April, 2015.
-It will include the ability to change colors and locations on the fly, without initializing a new BDGradientNode.
+Version 1.2 will be released in April, 2015.
+It will include the ability to vary blending percentage, rather than just having it off or on.
 The only limitation, then, will be that you can't change the number of colors/locations without reinitializing.

 We have plans for version 2.0; it will be released later in 2015.
 The biggest change will be switching from the linear interpolation of GLSL mix() to something a bit fancier, as long as it's performant.
 We hope to receive suggestions from you, too!

+## Changelog

+### 1.1
+- Switched colors and locations to uniforms, adding the ability to change the colors and locations of gradients on the fly (i.e. without initializing a new BDGradientNode).

 ## Contact Us!